 3. No more bad communication or avoidant partners.

-Nothing makes me feel more insecure, stressed, frustrated, and unfulfilled, than passive aggressiveness, stonewalling, silent treatments, emotion/physical/sexual withholding, unexpressed expectations, hidden resentments, avoidant behaviors, and just basic bad communication.
+Nothing makes me feel more insecure, stressed, frustrated, and unfulfilled, than passive aggressiveness, stonewalling, silent treatments, emotion/physical/sexual withholding as punishments, unexpressed expectations, hidden resentments, and just basic bad communication.

 I will not substantially invest in any long-term bonds of any kind with somebody who cannot clearly and concisely communicate, at the very least, their basic emotional, physical, affectional, sexual, and/or interpersonal needs, wants, and/or desires.

-I’m not a fucking mind reader, I’m not okay with being emotionally stonewalled, and I’m not going to sit around waiting for somebody to figure out if they want to be with me anymore.
+I’m not a mind reader, I’m not okay with being emotionally stonewalled, and I’m not going to sit around waiting for somebody to figure out if they want to be with me anymore.
+This is fast becoming one of the most important relationship non-negotiables to me overall.

 4. No more toxic baggage.